Who is Cheetah? Kristen Wiig's Wonder Woman 1984 villain explained

-Director Patty Jenkins confirmed Friday that the rumblings about Wonder Woman 2‘s secret villain are indeed true: Kristen Wiig, of Saturday Night Live and Bridesmaids fame, will play Cheetah.
+Director Patty Jenkins confirmed back in 2018 that the rumblings about the secret villain of Wonder Woman 1984 were indeed true: Kristen Wiig, of Saturday Night Live and Bridesmaids fame, will play Cheetah.
 But, like all of those puzzled viewers walking out of the theater after a post-credits scene, we know there are others out there going, “Are we supposed to know who that is?”

 No need to fret.
 You can start dazzling your geeky friend circle with this quick guide to the character.

 [Editor’s note: This article was originally published on March 9, 2018 and has most recently been updated on Feb.
 11, 2020.]